 The TX Sector ID subfield is set to indicate the antenna sector through which the TDD SSW frame is transmitted.

+Note: The size of Sector ID fields in TDD Beamforming frames are smaller than EDMG Beamfroming frames

 Add text at P91 L21 as follow

+The Number Of Requested Feedback subfield indicates the number of TDD SSW Feedback frames the responder is required to transmit in response.

 Change text at P92 L9 as follow